Featured Comment:

 Marinating

-- While the meat is marinating, finely slice ¼ yellow onion and place it in a separate bowl.
+- While the meat is marinating, finely slice ¼ onion and place it in a separate bowl.
 Add ½ tsp salt, mix thoroughly and set aside until it's time to cook.

 Broth